Skip to main content

 Services

 Services are usually paid by the hour or day, though contracts vary.
-Hirelings who travel with their employer must be provided food, water, shelter, and any equipment they do not already possess.
+Hirelings who travel with their employer must be provided food, water, shelter, and any necessary equipment they do not already possess.

 Hirelings are Extras.
 Wild Card hirelings cost three times the listed price.